In just one week's time, A Level students around the world will receive their long awaited results.

-While UK university 'Clearing' begins in July and runs until September, August is the month when the vast majority of university places are allocated.
+UK university 'Clearing' begins in July and runs until September, however, August is the month when the vast majority of university places are allocated.

-As the process swings into action for 2015, the UK media highlights the best and worst aspects of the Clearing system.
+As the process prepares to swing into action for 2017, WhichSchoolAdvisor.com takes a look back through the UK's press to find out the best and worst aspects of the Clearing system.

 While The Daily Telegraph takes a positive stance on the process claiming, "there is no stigma to getting into university through Clearing: it’ll make no difference to how you’re treated on your course later on."